w3f/research/docs/polkadot/block-production/Babe.md

 between private but verifiable randomness and collaborative public randomness.

-...
-TODO ...

-In Ouroboros [1] and Ouroboros Praos [2], the best chain (valid chain) is the longest chain.
-In Ouroboros Genesis, the best chain can be the longest chain or the chain which is forked long enough and denser than the other chains in some interval.
-We have a different approach for the best chain selection based on GRANDPA and longest chain.
-In addition, we do not assume that all parties can access the current slot number which is more realistic assumption.
+The main differences of BABE from Ouroboros Praos [2] are the best chain selection mechanism and slot synchronization assumption i.e.,

+1. BABE's best chain selection is based on GRANDPA and longest chain.
+2. Block producers in BABE does not have access to a central authority (e.g. Network Time Protocol (NTP)) to count slots instead they construct their own clock to follow the slots.

 ## 2. BABE